syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri date picker.md

 {% endtabs %}

 ## Year cell customization
-You can customize the calendar year, and decde view by using the [yearCellStyle]() of `SfHijriDateRangePicker`.
+You can customize the calendar year, and decade view by using the [yearCellStyle]() of `SfHijriDateRangePicker`.

 •    **Current year** – You can customize current month dates text style and background of the DateRangePicker by using the [textStyle]() and [cellDecoration]() properties of [HijriDatePickerYearCellStyle]().
 •    **Disabled dates** – Disable dates text style and background beyond of the HijriDateRangePicker by using the [disableDatesTextStyle]() and [disableDatesDecoration]().